Home / How super works / Contributing to super / Making superannuation contributions: Super for beginners guide

 2. Spouse contributions

-If you are married or in a de facto relationship (including same-sex couples), you can make super contributions on behalf of your spouse.
-These contributions can be a tax-effective way to save for retirement, particularly if your spouse is only working part time or has a low income.
+If you are married or in a de facto relationship (including same-sex couples), you can make super contributions to your spouse’s account.

-If you decide to contribute to your spouse’s super account, you may be eligible to receive a tax offset of up to $540 on your annual tax bill.
+If you decide to make a spouse contribution, you may be eligible to receive a tax offset of up to $540 on your annual tax bill.

 To be eligible, you must both be Australian residents when the contribution is made and must not be living separately on a permanent basis.
 Contributions cannot be made if your spouse has reached age 75.